SkillsWorkflow/Documentation/SkillsWorkflow/docs/university/Contracts/contracts.md

 ---
 id:  contracts
 title: Contracts
-sidebar_label: Lesson 2 - Create Contracts and Proposals
+sidebar_label: 2.
+Create Contracts and Proposals
 sidebar_position: 2
 ---

-## Lesson 2 - Create Contracts and Proposals
+## 2. Create Contracts and Proposals

 It is possible to create and manage contracts associated with specific projects and activities.